elwyn-chow/cybersecurity_homework/homework_week14/answers.md

 10. What are the advantages of using `curl` over the browser?

+* Can be run from command line and doesn't need a graphical user interface
+* It is fast to use it to download things or check that a web server or page is responding correctly

 11. Which `curl` option is used to change the request method?

+* -X
+* --request

 12. Which `curl` option is used to set request headers?

+* -H
+* --header

 13. Which `curl` option is used to view the response header?

+*  -I
+* --head

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?

+OPTIONS

 #### Sessions and Cookies